wmde/wikidata-mismatch-finder/docs/UserGuide.md

 * `meta_wikidata_value` - _(Optional)_ The value on wikidata that represents property calendar/time type.
 * `external_value` - The value in the external database that mismatches a wikidata value.
 * `external_url` - _(Optional)_ A url or uri to the mismatching entity in the external database.
+* `type` - _(Optional)_ A string that contains either the value 'statement' or the value 'qualifier' to indicate where the mismatch occurs.
+If left empty a value of 'statement' will be assumed.

 _**Note**: The data `wikidata_value`, `external_value`, `external_url` should be limited to a length of 1500 characters maximum._